PraneshS22BEE0237/Verilog_Projects/Ram_design/README.md

 ### 2. Address Decoding Logic

-The address decoder ensures that only valid memory locations are accessed:
+The address decoder ensures that only valid memory locations are accessed

 ```verilog
 // Address validation